pinobatch/hello-world/README.md

 Pitfall
 ----
-_[Pitfall!]_ [ˈpʰɪʔˌfɔːɫ] is a chart-topping platformer for the Atari 2600 Video Computer System published by Activision.
+_[Pitfall!]_ [ˈpʰɪʔˌfɔːɫ] is a chart-topping platformer published by Activision for the Atari 2600 Video Computer System.
 This was back when Activision and Electronic Arts were still indie studios.
 (Yes, there was such a time before they became behemoths.)
-It received at several sequels, including _Pitfall 2: Lost Caverns_ on the 2600, which was remade as _Super Pitfall_ on the Nintendo Entertainment System, _Pitfall: The Mayan Adventure_ on Super NES and Sega Genesis, and a _Temple Run_ clone for Apple iOS and Android.
+It received several sequels, including _Pitfall 2: Lost Caverns_ on the 2600, which was remade as _Super Pitfall_ on the Nintendo Entertainment System, _Pitfall: The Mayan Adventure_ on Super NES and Sega Genesis, and a _Temple Run_ clone for Apple iOS and Android.
 _Super Pitfall_ was poorly received, to put it nicely.

 "Pitfall" or "[Pitfall seed]" is also the name of an uncommon item in Nintendo's social simulator _[Animal Crossing]_ for GameCube.